John Cordy Jeaffreson: Works

 On the recommendation of Hepworth Dixon, Jeaffreson collaborated with William Pole on the authorised biography of Robert Stephenson (1864, 2 vols.).
 Between 1876 and 1887 he published reports on 29 manuscript collections.
-Apart from private collections, he dealt with the archives of the boroughs of Chester, Leicester, Pontefract, Barnstaple, Plymouth, Ipswich, Wisbech, Great Yarmouth, Eye, Southampton, and King's Lynn, as well as of the West Riding and North Riding of Yorkshire and the county of Essex.
+Apart from private collections, he dealt with the archives of the cities and boroughs of Chester, Leicester, Pontefract, Barnstaple, Plymouth, Ipswich, Wisbech, Great Yarmouth, Eye, Southampton, and King's Lynn, as well as of the West Riding and North Riding of Yorkshire and the county of Essex.
 At Leicester he also compiled an index to the muniments (1881).
-He edited four volumes for the Middlesex County Record Society (1886–92).
+He edited four volumes for the Middlesex County Record Society (1886–1892).